App Development 11 Mar, 2025

 Furthermore, mobile usability testing differs between the web and the app slightly.
 While the process is relatively similar, the difference arises in how you implement the tasks and conduct tests.
 That said, let’s dive into how to test mobile applications for usability.

-A usability test script is what the quality analysts follow when testing mobile applications.
+An app usability test script is what the quality analysts follow when testing mobile applications.
 It helps them use a systematic approach for testing app function, finding users’ preferences, and uncovering ways to improve the app.

 A script helps: